-If you're looking to diagnose the problem, the first port of call should be your boiler's manual.
+Boiler on the blink?
+If you're looking to diagnose what the problem might be, the first port of call should be your boiler's manual.
 It's a font of knowledge that will explain fault codes and let you know if you can fix the problem yourself.

 If you can't find your manual, most manufacturers will have an online copy available to download on their websites.